cooscoos/stipends/markdown/map_method.md

 #### PhD stipends, salaries and taxes for each country

 PhD incomes can vary widely even within countries.
-In this analysis, we have tried to find typical values for PhD income,for example the stipend or salary levels recommended by each country's national PhD funding bodies.
+We have tried to find typical values for PhD income.
+This is easier when a country's national research funding bodies publish suggested stipend or salary levels.

-Tax on salaries are calculated using online tools like [[TAX1]](https://www.icalculator.info) or [[TAX2]](https://investomatica.com/income-tax-calculator).
+Taxes on salaries are calculated using online tools like [[TAX1]](https://www.icalculator.info) or [[TAX2]](https://investomatica.com/income-tax-calculator).

-Assumptions are always onerous: we'll choose salaries at the lower end of the spectrum, and will assume scholarships don't cover international fee rates (even if they usually do).
+Assumptions tend to be onerous: we'll choose salaries at the lower end of a spectrum, and will often assume scholarships don't cover the international fees that a UK student might need to pay to do a PhD in another European country (unless it is clear that fees are covered).

-Countries below which are denoted "None" mean that:
+Some countries are flagged as "None" and are missing from the graphs.
+This will be because:

 - no information on typical income could be found;
 - no grants for UK citizens could be found, and/or;
 - the sources of information found were not in English.

-If you'd like to help fill in some blanks, or if you've spotted a mistake in income or taxes for a country, then please contact me using the links in the sidebar on the left.
+If you'd like to help fill in some blanks, or if you've spotted a mistake in typical PhD income or taxes for a country, then please contact me using the links in the sidebar on the left.

 ##### Austria